Govt may review export duty on iron ore

-New Delhi, Jan 30 (IANS) The government may put further checks on export of iron ore to allow greater availability of this critical input for the domestic steel industry at competitive prices.
+New Delhi: The government may put further checks on export of iron ore to allow greater availability of this critical input for the domestic steel industry at competitive prices.

 In the wake of a pick up in global steel demand, and Indian iron ore getting exported to countries such as China, the domestic ore prices have also shot up, almost doubling to over Rs 4,000 per tonne from levels of Rs 2,000 per tonne between June to December, 2020.